Junction City Community Center

 The result is a bright, flexible, and welcoming community center that better serves Junction City — supporting events, programs, and everyday connections that strengthen civic life.

-Additional improvements included a new ADA-compliant restroom, upgraded lighting, and a modern HVAC system, significantly improving accessibility, comfort, and energy efficiency.
+Additional improvements included a new ADA-compliant restroom, upgraded lighting, and a modern HVAC system — significantly improving accessibility, comfort, and energy efficiency for the Junction City community.

 Before image (left), after image (right)